shish0r/VRSCustomMarkers/README.md

 A400M - set to "A400" ICAO type

-Global Express - set to "GLEX" ICAO type
+Global Express - set to "GLEX" and "GL5T" ICAO types (used to represent large business jets)

 C17 - set to "C17" ICAO type

-EH101 - set to "EH101" and "S61" ICAO types (used to represent larger helicopters)
+EH101 - set to "EH101", "A189" and "S61" ICAO types (used to represent larger helicopters)

 V22 - set to "V22" ICAO type